-LINTHICUM, Md. â Feb.
-18, 2014 â Applications are now being accepted for the 12 th annual Northrop Grumman Corporation (NYSE:NOC) Engineering Scholars competition, which will provide $240,000 in college scholarships across Maryland this year to promising high school seniors interested in studying engineering.
+LINTHICUM, Md. â Dec.
+23, 2014 â Applications are now being accepted for the 13th annual Northrop Grumman Corporation (NYSE:NOC) Engineering Scholars competition, which will provide $240,000 in college scholarships across Maryland in 2015 to promising high school seniors interested in studying engineering.

 Individual scholarships of $10,000, payable in $2,500 installments over four years, will be awarded by Northrop Grumman this spring to a qualified graduating high school senior in each of Maryland's 23 counties and Baltimore City.
 Candidates must plan to attend an accredited college or university school of engineering as a full-time student in an approved engineering program.
 The funds may be used for tuition, books, room and board, and lab fees.

 A committee of Northrop Grumman employees will select the Engineering Scholars winners.
 Each applicant must be a resident of Maryland and a graduating senior in the spring of 2015 from a public or accredited private high school in the state.
 Among the eligibility requirements, applicants must have a minimum composite SAT score of 1,700 or ACT score of 27 and a minimum GPA of 3.5.
 Recipients of any other Northrop Grumman-sponsored scholarships are not eligible.
 The application deadline is Feb.
 4.

 One of the state's largest private employers, Northrop Grumman is a significant financial and in-kind contributor to educational outreach programs aimed at encouraging young people to consider engineering and science-related career fields.
 The Electronic Systems sector supports multiple High School Involvement Partnership programs to excite student interest in science, technology, engineering and math.
 Northrop Grumman is also a major corporate sponsor of the Maryland Teacher of the Year competition.